sumitsantape30/Web-Development/A1. JavaScript/A5. Module5_Promises/A1. raw/A2. facts/A1. Promises/promisesfacts.md

 * the promise returned from that then depends upon the cb function inside that then

-* final state of promise returned from then/catch depends upon value returned from there cb => if cb returns then your promise will resolve into val=>val nothing=> undefined Error-> error Promise-> promise
+* final state of promise returned from then/catch depends upon value returned from there cb => if cb returns then your promise will resolve into val=>val(agar scb1 se val aayi to next wale then mai scb2 mai value pass hogi) nothing=> undefined Error-> error Promise-> promise

 * why are promises are actual better then callbacks